Keminub

 Keminub was an ancient Egyptian queen with the title king's wife.
 She lived during the Late 12th Dynasty or Early 13th Dynasty of the Egyptian Middle Kingdom.

 Burial

 Tomb

-At Dahshur, the tomb of Keminub was next to the pyramid of Amenemhet II.
+At Dahshur, the tomb of Keminub was next to the pyramid of Amenemhat II.
 For that reason, it has been suggested she was his wife.
 The tomb had been heavily plundered by robbers, leaving only fragments of the coffins, which allowed the archaeologists to identify the names and titles of the Keminub.
 The tomb is characterized by a long vaulted corridor, mud-brick walls, and a thoroughly looted burial chamber.

 Coffin

 The style of her coffin and burial is close to burials of the 13th dynasty.
 She may therefore have been a queen of this dynasty instead.
 The name of her husband is so far unknown.
 Keminub was buried together with a treasurer named Amenhotep, who is dated to the 13th Dynasty.